martin-p-bauer/2018_JWP/Part2.md

    * operation policy
  * Estimated energy cost timeline
  * Energy consumption limit

+> Do we need to introduce the Customer Energy Manager here?
+Is this part of the scenario or rather part of a possible solution for this scenario?

 Customers can offer flexibility to the Smart Grid to manage their smart home devices by means of a Customer Energy Manager (CEM), a logical component that controls and optimizes the energy consumption in a smart home.
 The CEM is a logical function for optimizing energy consumption and/or production that can reside either in the home gateway or in the cloud.
 The component that collects and analyzes energy consumption is a smart meter.
 Example use cases that require interoperability and involve devices in the smart home, the CEM, smart meters and the smart grid are the following:
 - configuration of devices that want to connect to each other in the home network, for example, to register a new dishwasher to the list of devices managed by the CEM;